 Tag the flag!
 Follow us on Instagram @flagofdesmoines or use the hashtag #flagofdesmoines to show how much you love our great flag.

-We’re just getting started but have plans in motion for events and announcements related to the DSM flag.
 To be notified of future happenings, please sign-up for our newsletter.

 E-mail is the best way to reach us.
 Let us know how you can support our mission to promote the flag.
 We're also here to answer your questions and hear your ideas and feedback.